+Let’s talk about IT service desk challenges.
 As companies become increasingly reliant on technology, customers and employees become more and more demanding to the extent that they expect that your IT support services are not only timely and effective but also very fast and efficient, and time is particularly important in the IT industry.
+It also increases the number and level of IT service management (ITSM) and IT service desk challenges.

 If your IT support staff can’t provide an employee or customer with the right information the moment they reach out for help, your user experience and customer satisfaction are at risk.
 Needless to say, from an external customer perspective these two factors can significantly affect your churn rate and subsequently the bottom line.
 From an employee perspective, the equivalent risk is the level of lost productivity and the effect this has on business operations.